Monthly Retail Trade

 and Food Services

-A new sample was introduced with the September 2006 Monthly Retail Trade Survey (MRTS).
-The new sample was designed to produce estimates based on the North American Industry Classification System (NAICS).
-This section describes the design, selection, and estimation procedures for the new sample.
-For descriptions of the prior samples see the Annual Revision of Monthly Retail and Food Services (formerly called the Annual Benchmark Report for Retail Trade), or prior benchmark reports.
+The U.S. Census Bureau introduced new samples with the 2005 Annual Retail Trade Survey (ARTS) and the September 2006 Monthly Retail Trade Survey (MRTS).
+The new samples are designed to produce estimates based on the 2002 North American Industry Classification System (NAICS).
+This section describes the design, selection, and estimation procedures for the new samples.
+For descriptions of the prior samples see the Annual Revision of Monthly Retail and Food Services (formerly called the Annual Benchmark Report for Retail Trade, or prior benchmark reports.

 A single-unit firm’s primary identifier is its EIN.
 The Internal Revenue Service (IRS) issues the EIN and the firm uses it as an identifier to report social security payments for its employees under the Federal Insurance Contributions Act (FICA).
 The same act requires all employer firms to use EINs.
 Each employer firm is associated with at least one EIN and only one firm can use a given EIN.
 Because a single-unit firm has only one establishment, there is a one-to-one relationship between the firm and the EIN.
 Thus the firm, the EIN, and the establishment all reference the same physical location and all three terms can be used interchangeably and unambiguously when referring to a single-unit firm.